nexoedge/nexoedge/docs/user-doc/Readme.md

 # User Documentation

-This is a user guide on how to deploy nCloud.
+This is a user guide on how to deploy Nexoedge.

 To build this guide, install [Sphinx][sphinx] and the [read-the-docs theme][sphinx_read_the_docs_theme].